8051Enthusiast/yabo/doc/intro.md

 - `a else b` first evaluates `a` and if it succeeds, it returns the value of `a`.
   Otherwise, it evaluates and returns the value of `b`.

-`then` has lower precedence compared to `else`, so it can essentially be used to replicate the functionality of `if` statements:
+`then` has higher precedence compared to `else`, so it can essentially be used to replicate the functionality of `if` statements:
 `x if 0 then foo else bar` would evaluate `foo` if `x` is `0`, and to `bar` otherwise.

 As a convenience, there's also the `when` function, which fails if the argument is false: